 What is the start date for the program?

 The participant is required to work in the lab 12 weeks over the summer between 1st and 2nd year.
-Typically the start date is between the research mentor and the participant.
-Some participants begin immediately after finishing their first year final exams and some choose to have a week or so in between before beginning their projects by May 13th start date.
+Typically the start date is the week following final exams, but the participant can work with the research mentor to work out a start time.
 Ordinarily, the first few weeks of the program are critical in getting established and may include reading about their projects and learning lab techniques.
-The official dates for 2013 is May 13 through August 2.
-This allows for one week before and one week after the program to use as make up time for any vacations or time off during the program a participant chooses to take.
-Also, keep in mind that you will be actively working with your research mentor through the month of April to come up with a project outline and complete the preliminary abstract due by April 18th.
+Currently, the time off between the end of the first year and the beginning of the second year allows for one week of time off that can be used for any vacations or time off during the program.
+Also, keep in mind that you will be actively working with your research mentor through the month of April to come up with a project outline and complete the preliminary abstract due.

 When can I apply?